The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

 In our setting, we can access the null conditional distribution through its analytic form rather than through Monte Carlo sampling.
-The test which rejects when $0 \not\in \mathsf{CI}^{\mathrm{loo}}_j$ is exactly the conditional randomization test for the null \eqref{eq:conditional-independence-null} based on the variable importance statistic $|\xi_j|$.\footnote{This holds provided that the statistician computes $\xi_j \mid \by,\bX_{-j}$ exactly by taking an arbitrarily large Monte Carlo sample.} As a consequence, the leave-one-out confidence intervals have exact finite sample coverage under the null $\theta_j^* = 0$.
+The test which rejects when $0 \not\in \mathsf{CI}^{\mathrm{loo}}_j$ is exactly the conditional randomization test for the null \eqref{eq:conditional-independence-null} based on the variable importance statistic $|\xi_j|$.\footnote{This holds provided that the statistician computes $\xi_j \mid \by,\bX_{-j}$ exactly by taking an arbitrarily large Monte Carlo sample.} As a consequence, the leave-one-out confidence intervals have exact finite sample coverage under the null $\theta_j^* = 0$ when $\widehat \theta_{j,\mathrm{init}} = 0$.
 Moreover, Theorem \ref{ThmCILengthAndPower} provides more than what existing theory on the conditional randomization test can provide: it gives confidence intervals which are valid under proportional asymptotics and a power analysis for the corresponding tests.